attackingzcash/attackingzcash.github.io/shielded-coinbase/index.md

 Not only does using this "feature/bug" from ECC hurt the individual miner, but it hurts the entire privacy of Zcash mainnet.
 As a chain analysis company, Shielded Coinbase provide extra metadata to link owners of taddrs and zaddrs together.

 Normally, a miner receives funds to a taddr, *then* send to a zaddr.
-This is a very privacy-perserving process, as the zaddr NEVER APPEARS PUBLICLY.
+This is a very privacy-preserving process, as the zaddr NEVER APPEARS PUBLICLY.

-With ZIP213, a miner PUBLISHES their zaddr (something the Hush community considers extremely bad for privacy) and then procedes to publicize various transactions that miner finds to that zaddr.
+With ZIP213, a miner PUBLISHES their zaddr (something the Hush community considers extremely bad for privacy) and then proceeds to publicize various transactions that miner finds to that zaddr.
 It's similar to saying "this is my z2z transaction id and also the amounts that were involved and the address", which basically removes all privacy.